The law limits the time for filing legal actions. Don't lose your rights by waiting too long to obtain advice.

 Q. I have a severe mental disorder and am unable to work or complete all of the forms the insurance company demands.
 What do I do?

 A. You need to have someone advocate on your behalf.
 Choose a close family member or friend, or obtain the services of an attorney specializing in disability claims.
-Mental disorders are the type of claims that raise "red flags" to an underwriter because they can be faked.
+Mental disorders are the type of claims that raise "red flags" to an underwriter because they can be fabricated.
 Other "red flag" disabilities are back conditions, fibromyalgia, immune disorders, arthritis conditions and similar conditions that aren't easily diagnosed or observable.

 Q. I am a professional and can no longer work in my profession, but the insurance company says I can work.
 If I can work in another lower-paying job, can they take away my benefits?